-After beating England in extra-time of their semi-final clash, France shattered Croatia’s dreams of their first-ever World Cup trophy with Les Bleus running out as 4-2 victors in the final.
+After beating England in extra-time of their semi-final clash, France shattered Croatia’s dreams of a first-ever World Cup trophy with Les Bleus running out 4-2 victors in the final.

 Croatia Euro 2020 odds

-Despite making it to the 2018 World Cup final, you can find Croatia at a huge 33/1 to lift the European Championship trophy this summer.
+Croatia are a huge 33/1 to lift the European Championship trophy this summer.

-Last 16: The second-placed side from Group F (Hungary, Portugal, France or Germany) in Dublin on June 29.
+Last 16: The second-placed side from Group F (Hungary, Portugal, France or Germany) in London on June 29.

-Quarter-finals: The winner of Last-16 match 8, which is played between the winner of Group E (Spain favourites) and the third-place team in A, B, C or D, likely contenders for which are Wales, Turkey, Switzerland, Russia, Denmark, Ukraine, Austria or one of England’s Group D opponents.
+Quarter-finals: The winner of Last-16 match 8, which is played between the winner of Group E (Spain favourites) and the third-place team in A, B, C or D.

-Last 16: The second-placed Group E side in Copenhagen, which could be any of Spain, Sweden, Poland and Slovakia in Copenhagen on June 8th.
+Last 16: The second-placed Group E side, which could be any of Spain, Sweden, Poland and Slovakia in Copenhagen on June 28th.

 Quarter Finals: The winner of Last-16 match 6, which is played between the winner of Group F (which includes Portugal, Germany and France) and the third place in A, B or C, likely contenders for which are Wales, Turkey, Switzerland, Russia, Denmark, Ukraine and Austria.

-Semi-finals: The winner of that Quarter Final will play the winner of Quarter Final Match 1 which could include the winner of Group A or Group B (expected to be Italy and Belgium).
+Semi-finals: The winner of that Quarter Final will play the winner of Quarter Final Match 1, which could include the winner of Group A or Group B (expected to be Italy and Belgium, respectively).

-If Croatia finish third in their group and do enough to be one of the top teams, they would play the winner of Group E and then join the path they’d take if they won Group D (talk about over-complicating things!
+If Croatia finish third in their group and do enough to be ranked among the top third-placed teams, they would play the winner of Group E and then join the path they’d take if they won Group D (talk about over-complicating things!

 Croatia Golden Boot odds

 Inter Milan’s Ivan Perisic leads the way as their favourite to win the Golden Boot this summer.
-The Croatian forward can be found at a huge 100/1 with BetVictor to earn the Golden Boot at the European Championship having netted three times at the 2018 World Cup – including one in the semi-final and final itself.
+The Croatian forward netted three times at the 2018 World Cup – including one in the semi-final and final itself.